minagergis/minagergis/README.md

 # Hi, I'm Mina A. Gergis :elephant:

 Senior Software Engineer :robot: | Software Architect :boom: | AWS Cloud Architect :cloud: | SAAS Developer :credit_card: | DevOps :satellite: .
+:earth_africa: I'm from Cairo - Egypt
 During my job experience, I had practical skills with interesting technologies, tasks, people.
 In the whole role of my engineering practice include building and supporting web SaaS solutions based on Linux/Unix platform in a cloud (AWS) and on-premise, experience on server infrastructure migration, monitoring and securing, LAMP, and Linux Server setup/administration.
 Takes the form part in automating, supporting and to ensure CI/CD in product developing.

-## About me

-:heart: Drawing | :black_heart: Hip-Hop | :blue_heart: Programming

-- :earth_americas: I'm from Medellin - Colombia
-- :video_game: I like to play video games
-- :gem: I love to customize everything lol

 ## Social media :mailbox_with_no_mail: